PART I: BEFORE THE SEALING OF THE BLACK MAGE

 • The next day, Jean brought an anti-magic stone necklace to Tana and attempted to free her.
 However, Arkarium called the guards and ordered Jean to be killed in front of Tana, which successfully eroded her willpower and allowed the Ascendancy ritual to begin.
 However, Tana refused to die and allow Hekaton to succeed, and so she shattered the anti-magic stone and disrupted the ritual.

 • As a result of this, Hekaton was fused with the castle and became an immortal golem, while many of the soldiers became disembodied monsters possessing their weapons.
 Tana was also caught in an endless, painful cycle of vaporization and rematerialization.
+From the future, the Black Mage traveled into the past and froze Kritias in time, thereby sparing her from eternal torment and hiding her existence until the time was right.